mann-rana29/DrawMind/Readme.md

 # DrawMind

-DrawMind is a full-stack application for generating, editing, and rendering UML diagrams using natural language prompts and LLMs (Large Language Models).
-It supports PlantUML and integrates with Kroki for diagram rendering.
-The project is modular, extensible, and designed for both frontend and backend development.
+DrawMind is a modern, full-stack platform for generating, editing, and visualizing UML diagrams from natural language prompts.
+Powered by advanced LLMs and seamless PlantUML integration, DrawMind empowers users to create and modify diagrams effortlessly—no technical expertise required.
+The project is architected for scalability, extensibility, and rapid development, with a robust backend and a user-friendly frontend (coming soon).

 ## Features
 - Generate UML diagrams from natural language prompts using LLMs